Mouthlolses/Form_For_SoccerGames/README.md

 # Soccer Field Game Manager - futPortuguese

 [PT]
-# Gerenciador de Jogos de Campo Society - futPortguese
+# Gerenciador de Jogos de Campo Society - futPortuguese

 [EN]
 ### This is an Android app developed to manage soccer field games.
 The project includes features that allow users to create, view, edit, and delete information about games and players in a practical and intuitive way.